Capturing Context-Aware Route Choice Semantics for Trajectory Representation Learning: Details of Environment Perception Module

-At the fine-grained level, the objective is to generate detailed descriptions of individual road segments by summarizing their surrounding POI context.
-The prompt template fed into the LLM consists of the following components: \begin{itemize}[leftmargin=*, itemsep=0.5ex] \item \textit{Role Definition}: The LLM is prompted to assume the role of a local resident, encouraging it to produce contextually grounded and locally nuanced descriptions.
+At the fine-grained level, the objective is to generate detailed descriptions of individual road segments by summarizing the POI context surrounding them.
+The prompt template fed into the LLM consists of the following components: \begin{itemize} \item \emph{Role Definition}: The LLM is prompted to assume the role of a resident, encouraging it to produce contextually grounded and locally nuanced descriptions.

-\item \textit{Structured POI Data Input}: A structured list of nearby POIs is provided as factual grounding for the description.
+\item \emph{Structured POI Data Input}: A structured list of nearby POIs is provided as factual grounding for the description.

-\item \textit{Task Instruction}: The LLM is explicitly instructed to generate a description of the road segment based on the given information. \end{itemize}
+\item \emph{Task Instruction}: The LLM is explicitly instructed to generate a description of the road segment based on the given information. \end{itemize}

 To illustrate the applicability of the proposed template, we present a case study of a road segment on Qianmen East Street, which is located in a historically and commercially significant area of Beijing frequented by both residents and tourists.